 It is easy to see where the Oakleaf Hydrangea gets its name.
 It's leaves are shaped much like those of a red oak.
 The leaves can be 4" X 4" or they can be a huge 10" X 10."
 The foliage on these hydrangeas also changes color in the fall and are the only type of hydrangeas that do that.
 The color will change from orange to red to mahogany.

 These are easy to spot because they are actually vines.
-Climbing hydrangeas are native to Asia and is also commonly called Japanese hydrangea vine.
-These vines can grow in zones 4 to 8 and are becoming more popular due to the uniqueness of growing up structures and having large blooms.
+Climbing hydrangeas are native to Asia (Japan, Korea and Siberia) and can grow in zones 4 to 8 and are becoming more popular due to the uniqueness of growing up structures and having large blooms.
+Also called Hydrangea petiolaris, these can grow 30 to 80 feet long.

 - Hydrangea macrophylla